NicolasHug/nicolashug.github.io/about.md

   extend Boolean samples (to be published).

 During my free time, you may find me rock climbing or hiking, lost somewhere in the Pyrénées (French mountains)...
-I always enjoy any kind of outdoor physical activity, which is quite fortunate given one of my other passions: food!
+I always enjoy any kind of outdoor activity, which is quite fortunate given one of my other passions: food!

 If you want to know more about me, please check out my <a href="{{site.base.url}}/assets/Nicolas_Hug_CV.pdf">Resume</a>!